 When we had put the photo’s from a camera on a computer we never say anything on this photo’s and believe me we watched them very often to search for something.
 This Monday all of a sudden we saw the girl, a ghost-cat and a woman with her arms up and smiling (at me!) when we took the photo’s in that house we only felt things but could not see them.
 My friends think that the girl looks evil but I think she is just shy with her arms behind her back.

 Craig’s Verdict: It could be argued that because a poor quality camera was used the ‘ghost’ could be caused by light seepage.
 There are certainly no signs of retouching or superimposed images.
 What is convincing is the fact that all of you felt something strange was going on at the location which already had a reputation for being haunted.
 The noises, the atmosphere and the sighting of the ghost cat all suggest that there were paranormal phenomena present.
 I am inclined to believe that this is a ghost captured on camera.

 Strange Haunted House Picture

-Sender’s Comments: My wife and I went to San Jose California in 2003.
-We decided to go on the Winchester Mystery House tour and look what I snapped….its really creepy because I’m not one who really believes in Ghost…please note we did not have any old people on our tour and I purposely stayed back to take better pictures.
-To my knowledge there was no one near me at the time I took this picture.
-I did some research on Sarah Winchester and found a couple of photos that were taken of her and their is a resemblance….have you seen any photos like this before??
+Sender’s Comments: My wife and I went to San José California in 2003.
+We decided to go on the Winchester Mystery House tour and look what I snapped…. it is really creepy because I’m not one who really believes in Ghost.
+Please note we did not have any old people on our tour and I purposely stayed back to take better pictures.
+To my knowledge, there was no one near me when I took this picture.
+I did some research on Sarah Winchester and found a couple of photos that were taken of her and there is a resemblance….have you seen any photos like this before??
 Maybe the image was put there on purpose I don’t know …but it’s interesting.

 NOTES: Camera: Sony DSC-P72 Digital camera